imjuangarcia/website/src/posts/fancy-numbering-with-css-counters.md

   </a>
 </h3>

 An important aspect to consider is that the content for these counters is held inside the `:before` pseudo-element, which some screen readers might have trouble rendering.
 If the content you are representing is critical, I'd rather use the native `<ol>` numbers, and style them using the `::marker` pseudo-element.
-It might be <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/::marker#allowable_properties" target="_blank" rel="noopener noreferrer">a bit more limited on the styling options</a>, but you'll ensure your content is accessible to everyone.
+It might be [a bit more limited on the styling options](https://developer.mozilla.org/en-US/docs/Web/CSS/::marker#allowable_properties), but you'll ensure your content is accessible to everyone.

 <h4 id="conclusion">
   Conclusion